jackstapleton/rdb-autoscaling/whitepaper.md

 Swap:             0           0           0
 ```

-So for every instance we add to the cluster the overall memory usage will increase by 150MB.
+So for every instance that we add to the cluster, the overall memory usage will increase by 150MB.
 The extra 150MB will be negligible when the data volumes are scaled up as much larger servers will be used.
 The difference is less prominent in the 4, 8, and 16GB servers in this simulation, so going forward we will use them to compare costs.